unicode-org/message-format-wg/guidelines/chair-group.md

 #### Participate

-Share your interest to participate using one following channels:
+Share your interest to participate using one of the following channels:

 - Send an email [email](mailto:message-format-chairs@chromium.org)
 - Contact the [Mail Group](https://groups.google.com/a/chromium.org/forum/#!forum/message-format-chairs)